Magenerds/mom-mock/README.md

 ## Connect M2 with MOM-MOCK

-1. Open `app/etc/env.php` in your MDC instance and edit the following
+1. Install MCOM connector

-credentials:
+2. Open `app/etc/env.php` in your MDC instance and edit the following credentials (Taking into account your DB settings from before):

     ```php
     'serviceBus' =>